BigDataForSanDiego/team106/README.md

 - Count

 # Problem Statement
--Who: Hurt or sick people
+- Who: Hurt or sick people
--What is the pain point: The high cost of medical/drug services -What prevents the problem from being solved: The inability/uneasy method of comparing prices between medical/drug services
+- What is the pain point: The high cost of medical/drug services
+- What prevents the problem from being solved: The inability/uneasy method of comparing prices between medical/drug services

 Hurt or sick people who need a medical service or pharmaceutical drug can use our app to compare the average cost of health specialists and medications  between health service locations and pharmacies.